eanderson-ei/utilization-tracker-2/README.md

 - [ ] Permanence name from My Utilization to My Projects
 - [ ] Add % to My Projects to see time spent relative to MEH
+- [ ] Check calculation of Utilization for employee type correction (wrong in stacked area (b/c using adjusted MEH) but right in )
-- [ ] Get all emails added to Deltek
+- [ ] Get all emails and staff added to Deltek
+- [ ] Add google tracking
+- [ ] Add date updated
 - [x] Add top-line instructions for My Projects
 - [ ] Instructions
   - [ ] Clarity around how utilization is calculated
   - [ ] Clarity around what goes into utilization
 - [x] Add prediction function
 - [x] Plot prediction
 - [x] Populate prediction annotation